ESC Explained

 Exceptions to this rule were made in 2011, 2015 and 2022.
 In 2011 and 2022 respectively, Germany and Italy (as hosts) were both members of the Big Five, limiting the number of entries to 25 in the final.
 This rule applies to any Big Five country that wins the competition in the future.

-When Australia made its debut in 2015, it also gained automatic access to the final as a guest country, bringing the total number of participants to 27.
+When Australia made its debut in 2015, it was also granted automatic access to the final as a guest country, bringing the total number of participants to 27.
+This is no longer the case.

 • France